Skip to main content

 1. Document the additional damage with photos and video before any repairs are made to those areas

-2. Get a written estimate for the additional work from your contractor or public adjuster
+2. Get a written estimate for the additional work from your contractor or Public Adjuster

 3. Submit in writing to the adjuster handling your claim, with photos and a detailed explanation of why the additional work is needed